Why do you sleep amazing in a 5 star hotel and terrible in your own bed?

 Audio-optimization

-- He removed all electronic devices except his smartphone.
+- He deleted all electronic devices except his smartphone

 - Configured Pillow to generate pink noise (more effective than white noise)

-- “Do not disturb” mental: Zero thoughts of work after 10 PM
+- uredo not mental disturbance: Zero work thoughts post 10 PM

 After 4 weeks: